solothinker/MindTypeWriter/README.md

 <img src="https://github.com/solothinker/MindTypeWriter/blob/main/Data/IcoFile.ico" width="40" height="40" />

-Overall, MindTypeWriter is a groundbreaking device that has the potential to revolutionize the way we interact with computers.
-With further development, it could become a game-changer for people with physical disabilities, allowing them to type using NeuroTag and improving their overall quality of life.
+Overall, MindTypeWriter is a groundbreaking idea that has the potential to revolutionize the way we interact with computers.
+With further development, it could become a game-changer for people with physical disabilities, allowing them to type using NextMind and improving their overall quality of life.

 #bci #neuroscience #nextmind #Unity #braincomputerinterface #Chatgpt #Keyboard #Windows